SpecFlowOSS/SpecFlowWiki/Using-Gherkin-Language-in-SpecFlow.md

 SpecFlow performs the placeholder substitution as a separate phase before the step binding match would be applied.
 Therefore the implementation and the parameters of the step bindings are independent of whether they are executed through a direct scenario or a scenario outline.
 This leaves the option to specify further examples to the acceptance tests later without changing the step bindings.

 ##Comments
-You can add comment lines to the feature files at any place staring the line with the `#` sign.
+You can add comment lines to the feature files at any place starting the line with the `#` sign.
 Be careful however, as comments in the specification are often signs of wrongly specified acceptance criteria.

 The comment lines are ignored by SpecFlow.